 Hydrilla's overall success is linked closely to its ability to produce structures called turions and tubers.
 Turions are compact buds produced along the leafy stems.
 They break free from the parent plant and drift to start new plants.
 They are generally about a quarter inch long, dark green, and appear spiny.
 Tubers are small, potato-like structures, and consist of white or yellowish overlapping scales formed at the end of roots.
 Hydrilla plants can produce up to 5,000 tubers in one square meter of soil!
 Hydrilla produces an abundance of tubers and turions in the fall, and tubers may remain dormant for several years in sediment regardless of ice cover, drying, or herbicides.

-Hydrilla closely resembles two other aquatic plants: The non-native Brazilian elodea - Egeria densa (link to photo and info) and the native American waterweed - Elodea canadensis (link to photo and info).
+Hydrilla closely resembles two other aquatic plants: The non-native Brazilian waterweed - Egeria densa (link to photo and info) and the native American Elodea - Elodea canadensis (link to photo and info).
 Hydrilla is distinguished from these species by the presence of tubers (0.2 to 0.4 inch long, off-white to yellowish, pea-like structures buried in the sediment).
 Neither Brazilian elodea nor waterweed has tubers.
 Other characteristics to look for include:

 - Leaves in whorls around the stem (generally five leaves per whorl).